 So how does the air get into the lungs?

 Once the air passes into the lungs through the initial bronchi, it is then met by more branches.
 The branches then get smaller and smaller until they are the same thickness as a hair!
-These tiny branches are called BRONCHIOLES; but the story of the lungs does not end here, as at the end of each bronchiole there are tiny air sacs called ALVEOLI (sing.
-ALVEOLUS).
+These tiny branches are called bronchioles, but the story of the lungs does not end here, as at the end of each bronchiole there are tiny air sacs called alveoli (singular alveolus).

 So what happens in the alveoli?

 Inside the alveoli, oxygen is absorbed into the blood and carbon dioxide is removed.
 This exchange of gases is called diffusion.

 The alveoli provide the lungs with a large surface area for diffusion to take place on and the thin, moist walls are the perfect place for it.
 Each alveolus is also surrounded by lots of tiny blood vessels called capillaries that carry blood to and from the lungs.